STEAKISAWAKE/TheBase/README.md

 Features:

-* Functional Programming (The entire codebase is functional)
+* Functional Programming
-* Fast Development (TheBase will speed up development time)
+* Fast Development
-* Ease-of-Use (Functions are worded with easy to understand names)
+* Ease-of-Use
-* Differentiated Modules (Only need a renderer?
-Take the rendering module.
-Already have a rending engine?
-Take our game engine.)
+* Modular Design

 ## Building
  When cloning from github make sure you clone recursively since glfw is built with the rendering module.